Arc card

-The Arc card is a contactless smart card and automated fare collection system being introduced to transit services in the Edmonton Metropolitan Region.
-The initial launch started in the last week of August 2021, when U-Pass holders began receiving Arc Cards from their respective institutions.
-A pilot-testing period with 500 adult fare users began on January 1, 2022, and the system opened to all adult fare-paying passengers on November 21, 2022.
+The Arc card is a contactless smart card and automated fare collection system for public transit in Edmonton, Canada.
+It is used by the Edmonton Transit System as well as other bus systems in the Edmonton Metropolitan Region.
+The Arc card launched in August 2021 to replace U-Pass at post-secondary institutions.
+A pilot period with 500 adult fare users began on January 1, 2022, and the system opened to all adult fare-paying passengers on November 21, 2022.
 As of January 2024, Arc is also available for youth and students, and seniors.
 Low Income and Paratransit users were added in August 2024.
+In December 2025, Arc card readers began accepting fare payments made by directly tapping debit cards, credit cards, and mobile devices.